pteichman/gopheracademy-web/content/advent-2014/backoff.md

 for sure when it might be called.

-It doesn't allow you to restart a backoff process mid-try if you get a signal that you can retry from zero.
-This can be added by passing in a retry channel, but it complicates the simplest case and offers little flexibility when a retry needs to occur.
+It doesn't allow you to restart a backoff process mid-try if you get a signal that you should retry from zero.
+You can pass in a retry channel to support this, but it complicates the API for simpler uses and offers little flexibility in backoff logic when a retry needs to occur.

 It doesn't allow you to easily change behavior between fatal and retryable errors in `f()`.
 You could add a backoff package error